C code unit testing on a shoestring

 on the command line of the compiler.
 (Usually, it’s a –D compiler switch, or an equivalent configuration in the integrated development environment.
 Note that on Windows platforms passing a quoted definition in the command line is a tricky dealing with CMD.EXE; try INSTRUM_HEADER="\"instrum_foo.h\"".)

-As we will see later, there is a good chance to use the same
+As we will see later, there is a good chance to use the same instrumentation header for all sources to be unit-tested, say, instrum_uut.h.
+This approach will be our target, and the definition to pass to the compiler is

-The instrumentation header, instrum_common.h, will have
+The instrumentation header, instrum_uut.h, will look like so:

 #ifdef INSTRUM_STATIC

-# define static INSTRUM_STATIC
+# define static extern

 #endif /*INSTRUM_STATIC*/